-- (1) While an Energy Storage device may be paired with a Net Metering System, an Energy Storage device standing alone does not qualify as a Net Metering System. - (2) When an Energy Storage Device is paired with a Net Metering System, the Generating Facility shall be programmed with one or both of the following operating restrictions: - (i) Restricted from exporting electricity to the Electric Power System, beyond Inadvertent Export, and/or - (ii) Restricted to being charged solely from the customer's Net Metering System and not from the Electric Power System. - (3) An election to operate an Energy Storage Device with an operating restriction shall be identified in the Application, including a description of the operating restriction. - (4) A signed attestation of the operating restriction shall be provided by the Operator of the Energy Storage Device. - (5) The customer may propose to modify the operating restriction by submitting a revised attestation to the EPS Operator.
-The EPS Operator.
+- (1) While an Energy Storage device may be paired with a Net Metering System, an Energy Storage device standing alone does not qualify as a Net Metering System. - (2) When an Energy Storage Device is paired with a Net Metering System, the Generating Facility shall be programmed with one or both of the following operating restrictions:

-&lt;sup>11 For example, coordination between multiple disconnection devices may be required to safely isolate the Microgrid from the EPS.
+&lt;sup>12 For example, coordination between multiple disconnection devices may be required to safely Microgrid from the EPS.